lcombs/Visualizing-Gender-Representation-in-Movies-/README.md

   - averageRating – weighted average of all the individual user ratings
   - numVotes - number of votes the title has received
 - name.basics.tsv:
-  - nconst (string) - alphanumeric unique identifier of the name/person
+  - nconst (string) - alphanumeric unique identifier of the name/person --> director name
   - primaryName (string)– name by which the person is most often credited
   - birthYear – in YYYY format
   - deathYear – in YYYY format if applicable, else '\N'